akgefpm/smote_msfb/README.md

-## SMOTE-MSFB: A New Oversampling Technique for Sparse Binary Data
+## SMOTE-MSFB: A New Oversampling Technique for Sparse High Dimensional Binary Data

 We introduce **SMOTEN-Minority focused Select Features for Binary data (SMOTE-MSFB)**,
 a novel resampling method designed for high-dimensional, sparse binary datasets.